JamesLaverack/mrpack-container/README.md

 - `/lib` with the musl libc library
 - `/usr/local/java` with the JVM
 - `/usr/local/minecraft/lib` with modloader libraries
-- `/usr/share/doc/musl` with copyright information for MUSL
+- `/usr/share/doc/musl` with copyright information for musl
-- `/var/minecraft/eula.txt` if you passed `--accept-eula`

 The files and overrides in the Modrinth file are unpacked into `/var/minecraft`.
 Permissions are set as `0755` or `0644`, and most files are owned by root.